NREL/PyDSS/docs/source/dynamic_voltage_support.rst

 model 7**.
 For comparison purposes, one can run a baseline simulation without this controller using generator model 7.

-DVS can be use alone or can be coupled with the **PvVpltageRideThru** controller (see notes below on required parameters).
+DVS can be used alone or can be coupled with the **PvVoltageRideThru** controller (see notes below on required parameters).
 This controller can be used in both **QSTS** and **dynamic** simulations.